RobinLinus/coins-legacy/bitcoin-lite-network.md

 # Bitcoin Lite Network

-"Sync with Bitcoin by downloading less than a Youtube video".
+TL;DR: *"Sync Bitcoin by downloading less than a Youtube video"*.
 We introduce a second-layer protocol for endusers to query Bitcoin's blockchain efficiently.
 Our construction works on top of today's bitcoin network and requires no consensus changes.
 In contrast to traditional light *clients* our protocol supports lite *nodes* which contribute resources to the network.

 ## Output Paths